 So I decided the Wilfa needed some circuit bending.
 Yeah, voiding the warranty.

-The only thing you have to do is to locate the beeper, use a soldering iron to remove it and place the resistance on one of the pins.
+The only thing you have to do is to locate the beeper, use a soldering iron to remove it and place the resistor on one of the pins.

 And here’s the result.